 You can create a suitable tent using logs and branches from trees, but it’s okay if you don’t have the time nor the patience for it.
 This is where buying a tent comes in.

-The invention of tents have single-handedly changed how we interact with your environment.
+The invention of tents has single-handedly changed how we interact with your environment.
 It has changed the way we hunt and how we survive when we’re out on the great outdoors.
-Tents, by themselves are remarkable pieces of technology and engineering.
+Tents, by themselves, are remarkable pieces of technology and engineering.

 Today’s tents are much more sophisticated than the ones from 10, 20 years ago.
 If it’s your first time to look at tents, you might find yourself quickly overwhelmed.
-But there’s a method to madness in choosing the right tent- you just have to have the purpose first before you look at the products.
+But there’s a method to the madness in choosing the right tent.
+You just need to know which type of t

 Things To Look For In A Survival Tent